Nihira11/fraud-risk-intelligence-platform/README.md

 python export_web.py       # → dashboard/data.js   (then open dashboard/index.html)
 python prep_tableau.py     # → tableau_data/*.csv  (for the Tableau workbook)
 ```
+After running `export_web.py`, open `dashboard/index.html` to view the local dashboard.

-The notebooks read live from PostgreSQL through `src/`, so run them with the database up and the venv active.
+The notebooks connect directly to PostgreSQL through the files in `src/`.
+Make sure the database is running and the Python environment is active before opening them.

 ---

 ## Dashboards

-**HTML dashboard (operational).** A single-screen risk console with KPI cards, an alert-budget curve, an expected-loss-ranked alert queue, and analytics tiles.
-Built with Plotly.js and vanilla JS, hosted free on GitHub Pages.
-This is the primary, always-on artifact.
+### Operational HTML Dashboard

+The main dashboard is a single-screen fraud investigation console built with Plotly.js and JavaScript.

+It includes:

+- Model performance KPIs
+- Alert budget analysis
+- Recall and precision comparisons
+- Expected-loss alert rankings
+- Fraud trends
+- Transaction category and amount patterns
+- A queue of transactions for investigators to review

+The dashboard is hosted on GitHub Pages and can be opened using the live dashboard link above.

 ![Alert queue ranked by expected loss](screenshots/dashboard_expected_loss.png)
 <p align="center">
   <sub><em>
-  Live HTML fraud-risk dashboard showing the 198,982-transaction hold-out scored by XGBoost, with KPIs, recall–precision tradeoffs, fraud patterns and an analyst alert queue.
-Switching from fraud probability to expected loss highlights high-value transactions where lower model certainty can still create greater financial risk.
+    The dashboard shows 198,982 test transactions scored by XGBoost.
+Alerts can be ranked by fraud probability or expected loss.
+Expected-loss ranking gives more importance to high-value transactions, even when their fraud probability is slightly lower.
   </em></sub>
 </p>

-**Tableau Public (analytical).** The same results explored as an interactive BI dashboard: feature importance, fraud rate by category and amount, the confusion matrix, and temporal patterns.
+### Tableau Public Dashboard

+The Tableau dashboard provides a more detailed view of the same model results.

+It includes:

+- Model performance
+- Feature importance
+- Confusion matrix results
+- Fraud rates by category and amount
+- Risk-level groups
+- Fraud probability ranges
+- Fraud patterns by hour, day and time period

 ![Tableau Public dashboard](screenshots/tableau_dashbaord.png)
 <p align="center">
   <sub><em>
-  Tableau Public view of the same scored fraud data, summarizing model performance, feature importance, confusion matrix results, risk-level segmentation, probability bins and fraud patterns by category, amount, hour, day and time period.
+    The Tableau dashboard explores model results, important features, fraud patterns, risk levels and transaction behaviour across different categories and time periods.
   </em></sub>
 </p>